proxy-wasm/spec/abi-versions/v0.2.1/README.md

 Plugin must return one of the following values:
 - `true` to indicate that the configuration was processed successfully.
-- `false` to indicate that the configuration processing failed.
+- `false` to indicate that the configuration processing failed, and that this instance of WasmVM shouldn't be used.

 #### `proxy_on_configure`